GabeScott/standard-works-vault/General Conference/2006 April - The Need for Greater Kindness.md

 Years have passed, and he still is unemployed.
 She then speaks of two other men who are following the same pattern, refusing to work while their wives are compelled to spend long hours providing for their households.

-Said Paul to Timothy, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel” (1 Tim.
-5:8).
+Said Paul to Timothy, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel” ([[1 Timothy 5.8|1 Timothy 5:8]]).
 Those are very strong words.

 The Lord has said in modern revelation:

-“Women have claim on their husbands for their maintenance, until their husbands are taken. ...
+“Women have claim on their husbands for their maintenance, until their husbands are taken. …

-“All children have claim upon their parents for their maintenance until they are of age” (D&C 83:2, 4).
+“All children have claim upon their parents for their maintenance until they are of age” ([[D&C 83.2|D&C 83:2, 4]][[D&C 83.4|]]).

 From the early days of this Church, husbands have been considered the breadwinners of the family.
 I believe that no man can be considered a member in good standing who refuses to work to support his family if he is physically able to do so.

 Now I indicated earlier that I did not know why there was so much conflict and hatred and bitterness in the world.
 Of course, I know that all of this is the work of the adversary.
 He works on us as individuals.
 He destroys strong men.
 From the time of the organization of this Church he has done so.
 President Wilford Woodruff said this:

 “I have seen Oliver Cowdery when it seemed as though the earth trembled under his feet.
 I never heard a man bear a stronger testimony than he did when under the influence of the Spirit.
-But the moment he left the kingdom of God, that moment his power fell. ...
-He was shorn of his strength, like Samson in the lap of Delilah.
-He lost the power and testimony which he had enjoyed, and he never recovered it again in its fulness while in the flesh, although he died [a member of] the Church” (Teachings of Presidents of the Church: Wilford Woodruff [2004], 105).
+But the moment he left the kingdom of God, that moment his power fell. … He was shorn of his strength, like Samson in the lap of Delilah.
+He lost the power and testimony which he had enjoyed, and he never recovered it again in its fulness while in the flesh, although he died \[a member of\] the Church” (*Teachings of Presidents of the Church: Wilford Woodruff* \[2004\], 105).

 I have permission to tell you the story of a young man who grew up in our community.
 He was not a member of the Church.
 He and his parents were active in another faith.